Access to Catalogs and Collections

 Information for Users on Databases

-The entire fund of the Strahov Library can be found in the electronic Tritius Catalog.
-Records of manuscripts, old prints, and incunabula were primarily taken from the old card manuscript catalog created in the first quarter of the 20th century, so their level may not correspond to today's library processing standards.
-We are gradually consolidating them, for instance, the incunabula collection is entirely cataloged according to the latest standards.
-Current literature is also cataloged in a standard way.
-Access to digitized documents is directly from the record.
-For searching digitized copies, finer tools can also be chosen.
+The entire collection of the Strahov Library can be accessed through the electronic Tritius Catalogue.
+Records of manuscripts, early prints, and incunabula were initially taken from an old card catalogue of manuscripts, created in the first quarter of the 20th century.
+As a result, their quality may not meet current library cataloguing standards.
+We are gradually working to improve them—for instance, the incunabula collection has already been fully catalogued according to the latest standards.
+Contemporary literature is also catalogued in the standard way.
+Access to digitized documents is available directly from each record, and more advanced tools can also be used to search among the digital copies.

-Digitized copies from art collections are found under the link "Digitized Collections of Art and Applied Arts."
-The link "Digitized Collections of Graphics and Drawings" does not yet contain this collection in its entirety.
-The database with complete records of graphics and drawings is internal only, and research is processed by an authorized employee upon request.
-Historical photographs of the Strahov Monastery can be found on the link "Historical Photographs."
-However, the canonry's collections also include historical photographs from other locations and portrait photographs.
+Digitized items from the art and applied arts collections are available under “Digitized Art and Applied Arts Collections.”
+The link “Digitized Prints and Drawings” does not yet include the full collection.
+A complete internal database of prints and drawings exists, and searches are handled upon request by an assigned staff member.
+Historical photographs of the Strahov Monastery can be found under “Historical Photographs.”
+However, the monastery also holds historical photographs from other locations and a collection of portrait photographs.

-From the historical Strahov archive, the collection of charters was completely digitized ("Digitized Charters from the Archive of the Strahov Monastery"), and a scanned inventory from the Vademecum database of the National Archive ("Digitized Inventory of the Historical Archive") is also available.
-The music archive was inventoried by experts from the National Museum before 1990, and the scanned card catalog is available on the relevant link.
-From other external databases, we offer the database of Strahov Premonstratensians living in the 17th-19th centuries, which is part of the continuing projects of the Historical Institute of the Academy of Sciences of the Czech Republic focused on early modern religious institutions in the territories of Bohemia and Moravia.
+The complete charter collection from the historical Strahov archive has been digitized (“Digitized Charters from the Strahov Monastery Archive”).
+A scanned inventory from the Vademecum database of the National Archive is also available (“Digitized Inventory of the Historical Archive”).
+The music archive was inventoried by experts from the National Museum before 1990, and the scanned card catalogue is available at the corresponding link.

 Galerie